 Tips:

-- Pull your shoulders straight up (no rolling)
+- Pull your shoulders straight up (do not roll)

 - Hold the peak contraction for 1–2 seconds